7 Best Affordable Pet Insurance Companies of 2026

 Due to this, we recommend Lemonade for the tech-savvy individual who prefers to self-serve with technology.

-In addition to accident and illness coverage, Lemonade offers several policy packages which can provide more comprehensive coverage to your pet.
+In addition to accident and illness coverage, Lemonade offers several policy packages that can provide more comprehensive coverage to your pet.

-In fact, the extra add-ons for wellness coverage are pretty comprehensive and even extend to alternative therapies like acupuncture, physical therapy, and hydrotherapy.
+The extra add-ons for wellness coverage are comprehensive and even extend to alternative therapies like acupuncture, physical therapy, and hydrotherapy.

-What's more is that if you already have renters or homeowners insurance through Lemonade, adding your pet on is easy and will actually save you money.
+What's more, if you already have renters or homeowners insurance through Lemonade, adding your pet is easy and will save you money.

 According to Lemonade, most pet claims are reimbursed in minutes.